leahmirch/FloodSafeDearborn/README.md

 - Leah Mirch: Added access to user's current location for event reporting, and updated main layout navigation bar to have more interactive user profile / login / registration, and added new navigation bar for when a user is logged in for pages: manage account, notification settings, statistical data, and user history
 #### 12/05/24
 - Leah Mirch: Created manage account page, allowing users to upate email and password.
 Integrated profile picture upload in "Manage Account," allowing users to upload PNG, JPG, or JPEG images, dynamically displayed in the navigation bar and fallback to base-pfp.png when unset or logged out.
 Updated flash message styling to apply correct CSS styles and ensured proper spacing.
 Fixed navigation bar profile picture behavior to update dynamically for logged-in users.
 Added favicon functionality using logo.png for the webpage tab.
 Implemented dynamic session updates for user details to reflect changes instantly
+- Leah Mirch: Implemented and optimized TF-IDF-based search functionality, allowing users to query content across multiple pages with relevance-based results.
+Updated search results to display detailed descriptions, improved relevance labels, and excluded irrelevant pages (e.g., the notification settings).
+Enhanced usability with user-friendly page names in search results and recommendations

 ## Notes
+1. Web Crawl Historical Flood Data
-- web crawl past flood history (high flood risk areas as colored circles) to appear on map (with start/end dates)
+   - Crawl past flood history to identify high flood-risk areas.
+   - Display historical flood zones as colored circles on the map, with associated start/end dates.
-- allow notification settings via email
+2. Notification Settings
+   - Allow users to configure personalized flood notifications via email.
+3. Statistical Data Section
-- create a statistical data section
+   - Create a section to display historical flooding trends and data.
+   - Include high-risk areas and data visualizations.
+4. Admin Account and Control Panel
+   - Develop an admin system with capabilities to:
+     - View and manage user accounts.
+     - Monitor and approve submitted events.
+     - Perform advanced analytics and system maintenance.
-- create links to contact us, privacy policy, and terms of service in footer section
+5. Contact us, privacy policy, and terms of service pages
-- create admin account and control panel

-submission requirements:
+5. Pagination and Detailed Information Pages
+   - Implement pagination for listing pages (e.g., events, reports).
+   - Add detailed pages for each event with comprehensive data and multimedia support.
+6. Caching System
+   - Incorporate a caching system (local or cloud-based) to improve website performance and reduce server load.
+7. Additional Submission Requirements
 - design 10 test cases to verify that the functionality is correctly implemented
-- complete backend implementation: functionality for user system, admin panel, listing pages with pagination, and detailed information pages
-- additional points:
-   - implement TF-IDF-based search and recommendation
-   - incorporate a caching system (either local or cloud-based) for website

 - deliverables:
     - report: no more than 5 pages in PDF format, using screenshots to describe what has been implemented
     - time card: an excel file detailing the hours each team member has worked on specific tasks